'Pregnenolone Steal' and the Stress Effect

 Stress and cortisol in short bursts are beneficial and allow us to deal with various scenarios.
 Imagine our early human ancestors, and the burst of adrenaline and cortisol needed to flee from predatory animals.
 We would have died out as a species if we were unable to initiate the fight or flight response.
 However, chronic stress- the stress the modern human experiences day in and day out for decades- can be extremely detrimental to our overall health because it inhibits many important biological processes that are essential for a healthy life.

 Chronic stress disrupts the body’s regulation of the hypothalamic-pituitary-adrenal (HPA) axis.
 The HPA axis is a collection of structures that regulate the body’s response to stress.
 More specifically, it regulates the body’s ability to initiate a stress response (like running from a tiger), and then restabilize following the stressful event (1).
-The problem is that the chronic, ongoing stress that overwhelms our lives overrides this tight regulatory control, resulting in HPA axis imbalance.
+The problem is that the chronic, ongoing stress that overwhelms our lives overrides this tight regulatory control, resulting in HPA axis dysfunction.

 Acute stress is part of life, and the acute stress response is healthy and normal.
-It’s the chronic stress that throws the body and hormones levels out of balance, resulting in widespread and potentially devastating health outcomes.
+It’s the chronic stress that throws the body and hormone levels out of balance, resulting in widespread and potentially devastating health outcomes.
 It is for this reason that stress management in an ever stressful world has become paramount to overall health.
 Strive to remove stressors from your life whenever possible, and for the things that you can’t remove or change, find the stress management techniques that work best for you.

 References: